napframework/nap/docs/doxygen/markdown/01_gettingstarted.md

     "AudioFilePath": "myaudiofile.wav"
 }
 ```
-Note that the file specified in `AudioFilePath` should be located within the `data` folder in your project folder.

-Now add an entity containing two components: an AudioPlaybackComponent to be able to play back the audio file and an OutputComponent to rout the output of the playback to the audio device:
+Note that the file specified in `AudioFilePath` should be located within the `data` directory of your project.
+Continue by adding an entity that holds two components: an [AudioPlaybackComponent](@ref nap::audio::PlaybackComponent) to be able to play back the audio file and an [OutputComponent](@ref nap::audio::OutputComponent) to route the output of the playback to the audio device:

 ```
 {